 From 2019 to May 2021, Schwartz served as Associate Vice Provost of Faculty Affairs, where he provided support around faculty tenure and promotion, shared governance, and related issues.

-Prior to serving as Associate Vice Provost, Schwartz was Director of the Center for Gaming Research within University Libraries.
-In this role since 2001, he was responsible for administering the Center’s Eadington Faculty Fellowship program, managing the growth of the Gaming Collection, and serving as publisher of the interdisciplinary UNLV Gaming Press, among various other activities.
-He rose through the ranks in this position, attaining tenure in 2006 and promotion to full professor in 2014.
+Prior to serving as associate vice provost, Schwartz was director of the Center for Gaming Research within University Libraries.
+In this role from 2001 to 2018, he was responsible for administering the Center’s Eadington Faculty Fellowship program, managing the growth of the Gaming Collection, and serving as publisher of the interdisciplinary UNLV Gaming Press.
+He has also served on various campus committees, including chairing the University Promotion and Tenure Committee.